 Getting Back in the Mood

 What’s the answer?
 “Ask yourself what would make you feel like having sex,” recommends Leslie Hartley Gise, M.D. a clinical professor in the Department of Psychiatry at the University of Hawaii in Honolulu.
 “Do you need to go to a hotel overnight?
 To sit together with a drink and watch the sunset?
 What’s going to make it work?
-Maybe you could swap houses with someone, or pitch a tent in the back yard.”
-Start lining up baby-sitters now.
+Maybe you could swap houses with someone,

 Even when you’re over the physical discomfort, in the mood and ready to be sexual again, you still might have a baby with unpredictable napping habits who, when she does nap, will do so only in the middle of your bed.
 Where can you have sex, not to mention when?